Built on their brand new Ampere architecture, NVIDIA’s popular RTX 3000 series is finally here and appears to have already exceeded expectations.

 As far as performance is concerned, this is the best-performing graphics card available outside of the RTX 3090 space.
 The 1935 MHz clock is nearly 200 MHz more than the base RTX 3080 FE and other MSRP cards.
 That alone should be a good indicator of its ability.

-The great cooling solution leaves a lot of headroom for overclocking, which is highly recommended if you’re looking to get the best for your money.
+The superb cooling solution leaves a lot of headroom for overclocking, which is highly recommended if you’re looking to get the best for your money.

 The drawback of this 4K 60FPS experience is the fan noise.
 When running overclocked, the fans can get really loud, but, for now, that will have to be accepted as the price of performance.